AudiusProject/audius-protocol/packages/common/src/api/tan-query/README.md

 To reduce redundant network requests for the same type of entity (e.g., fetching multiple users by ID across different components), we use batching.

 - Look at the `batchers/` directory for examples (e.g., `getUsersBatcher`).
 - Batchers collect requests over a short time window and make a single API call for multiple resources.
+They keep track of which request was which, and route the individual items back from the batch response.
 - Inside a query hook's `queryFn`, instead of calling the SDK directly, you obtain an instance of the relevant batcher and call its `fetch` method.

 See `useUser.ts` for an example of using `getUsersBatcher`.

 ## Priming Data

-You can manually add or update data in the cache without a full query:
+You can manually add or update data in the cache without a full query.

+We have helpers for common entities `User`, `Track`, and `Collection`. `primeUserData`, `primeTrackData`, and `primeCollectionData` are utils that call `setQueryData` for you with the entity and each of its sub-entities. (e.g. primeTrackData will add the `Track` and the `track.user` `User` to their respective cache keys.)

 If you already have the data (e.g., from a different API response or after a mutation), you can directly insert it into the cache.
 This is useful for normalization and optimistic updates.